heathensoft/lwjgl-guide/guide/chapter07.md

 ```
 would change the opengl object you intended to encapsulate, but forgot to bind the actual opengl texture object.
 So while thinking you are modifying the texture you're actually modifying another one.
-Things like this can make your program prone to bugs and be... very frustrating.
+Things like this can make your program prone to bugs and be very frustrating.
-So just be aware of this if you're coming from Java.
+Be aware of this if you're coming from Java.
 I'd recommend getting comfortable using the
 opengl calls directly before trying to wrap and hide opengl functionality in Java objects.

-### That said...
+### That said

 I made a new class to encapsulate opengl textures.